rsta2/minisynth/README.md

 Some USB MIDI keyboard controllers have been reported to lose "Note on" and/or "Note off" events, if used with MiniSynth Pi.
 As a workaround you can modify the file *cmdline.txt* on the SD card as follows:

 	logdev=null usbspeed=full

+Some USB PC keyboards may not work with MiniSynth Pi, because its USB HID report descriptor cannot be fetched from the keyboard.
+As a workaround you can try to suppress fetching this descriptor by adding the `usbignore=` option to the file *cmdline.txt* on the SD card:

+	logdev=null usbspeed=auto usbignore=int3-0-0

+Please note, that you cannot use an USB PC keyboard to input data in MiniSynth Pi.
+It is just an replacement for an USB MIDI keyboard controller, in case you do not have the latter.

 Credits
 -------